-The TTHM / HAA5 quarterly monitoring has shown that our water system exceeded the TTHM MCL level of 80 ug/L at one of the four sample sites for the second and third quarter of 2014, which was at 100 and 98 ug/L, also at two of the four sites for the fourth quarter of 2014, which was at 82 and 86 ug/L. The City has undertaken some operational changes to try to reduce the TTHM's.
+The TTHM monitoring has shown that our water system's locational running annual average exceeded the TTHM MCL level of 80 ug/L at four sample sites with annual running averages ranging from 115.8 ug/L to 141 ug/L for 2016.
+The City has undertaken some operational changes to try to reduce the TTHM's.
 As the test results come in we will be making the determinations to make a recommendation for changes to the system to correct the TTHM's levels.
 The City is working to be in compliance as soon as a plan is devised and improvements to our system infrastructure are complete.